I wonder if the Apostle Paul were alive today if he would rewrite Galatians 3:3 to say:

 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by pursuit of social justice?

 It is one thing to speak of justice as a result of acceptance of the gospel, it is another thing entirely to present social justice as the mission of the church.

 I get why churches have capitulated in this way.
 It plays well in current society.
 This thinking is the same thinking that capitulated on the inspiration and authority of Scripture in the last century.
-The idea is that if the church subscribes to the culture’s way of thinking that the church will gain new acceptance and its sphere of influence will grow.
+The idea is that if the church subscribes to the culture’s way of thinking, the church will then gain new acceptance and its sphere of influence will grow.

 The problem is that the exact opposite happened.
 The church was not accepted by the culture and many “Christian” congregations eventually stopped being the church.

 Now, I think that every form of injustice is by definition wrong and Scripture does have much to say about those who perpetrate and those who overlook injustice.